cocos/cocos-docs/en/cocos-service/agc-applinking.md

 - [Publish to the Android platform](../publish/publish-native.md) after the code is added.
 Please make sure that the **Package Name** on the **Build** panel is consistent with the **Package Name** set in the AppGallery Connect console.

-- Refer to AGC — AppLinking document [Creating a Link in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-createlinks-byagc), create a App Linking, select **Open in your Android app** option of **Set Android link behavior**, and choose current application in setting box below.
+- Refer to AGC - AppLinking [Creating a Link in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-createlinks-byagc) documentation, create a App Linking, select **Open in your Android app** option of **Link behavior for Android**, and choose current application in setting box below.

   ![](agc-applinking/al-console-behavior.png)